 Industry loan funding as a percent of the whole

-We used data from the US Small Business Administration’s 7(a) and 504 loan programs to calculate the average loan amount approved per state in the fiscal year 2021.
-We also calculated the minimum, median, and maximum amount of money approved for specific industries in the fiscal year 2021.
+We used data from the U.S. Small Business Administration’s 7(a) and 504 loan programs to calculate the average loan amount approved per state in Fiscal Year 2022.
+We also calculated the minimum, median, and maximum amount of money approved for specific industries in Fiscal Year 2022.

-We pulled lender activity reports from the Small Business Association to calculate the total number of 7(a) and 504 loans and the average loan amount approved in the years 2019–2021.
+We pulled lender activity reports from the Small Business Association to calculate the total number of 7(A) and 504 loans and the average loan amount approved in the year 2022.

 - US Small Business Administration, “FOIA - 504 (FY2010-Present),” July 25, 2022.
 Accessed September 7, 2022.